JackMcClellan/Gauntlet-AI-SnapConnect/prd.md

 ## 🧭 Executive Summary

 **SnapFix** is a mobile-first, RAG-powered ephemeral social platform built for interest enthusiasts—especially DIYers, handymen, homeowners, and builders—who want to document, share, and discover how things get fixed or built.
 Users post photo/video stories of projects, get AI suggestions on how to repair or upgrade their space, and connect with others over shared build/fix experiences.
-AI curates stories, generates content, and retrieves relevant guidance tailored to each user’s needs.
+AI curates stories, generates content, and retrieves relevant guidance tailored to each user's needs.

 ---